animal-tree/Another-Version/2-Opposing-views.md

 In the summer, 2017 (just before Dupilumab), my mom and I went to Finland to celebrate my graduation from "uni," and my razor broke in the luggage.

-Towards the later part of that summer, I started growing out my beard for the first time, entirely independently.
-I never grew out my beard before<!-- that-->. <!--I did so on an intuition/sense that I should.-->
+Towards the later part of that summer, I started growing out my beard and mustache for the first time, entirely independently.
+I never grew out my beard and mustache before<!-- that-->. <!--I did so on an intuition/sense that I should.-->

 <!--
 ### Uncanny beard premonition